 Both of the next-gen consoles – Sony's PlayStation 5 and Xbox Series X – have promised to support 8K, but don't expect that to mean that every game will have a true 8K output.
 That level of power just isn't possible in small boxes right now.

 But they will definitely have 8K HDMI support, and may use smart upscaling techniques (similar to what's used now by the PS4 Pro for some demanding 4K games) to create something that looks impressively close to 8K.
 Time will tell.

 So, really, you'll mostly be upscaling existing content.
 But with a really good upscaler from a 4K video, you actually can still make the most of those extra pixels, especially on a really big screen.
-It won't look as good as native 8K, but it will look better than 4K, and on a big screen size, that's great.
+It won't look as good as native 8K, but it will look better than 4K, and on a big screen size, that's an improvement worth having.

 8K TV: what HDMI cable do I need?